In collaboration with Waco Texas. Thank you for supporting the brands that support A Taste of Koko!

 SEE ALSO: 11 Best Spots For Glamping Near Austin

-3. Whiskey tasting at Balcones Brewery
+3. Whisky tasting at Balcones Brewery

 4. Shop at the Findery

-Shopping at Waco is an experience in its own right, with one of the best places for it being the Findery.
+Shopping in Waco is an experience in its own right, with one of the best places for it being the Findery.
 Sitting inside the Percy Medicine Building, the building alone is over a hundred years old.
 You can find multiple vendors throughout The Findery, each one selling a multitude of unique modern, vintage, and handmade home decor items.
 The biggest vendor in the outlet is Jute, which has many fun furniture options.
-You can even find other vendors selling a range of candles, clothes, and handmade jewelry.
+You can also find other vendors selling a range of candles, clothes, and handmade jewelry.

 501 S 8th St

-5. Dr. Pepper Museum
+5. Dr Pepper Museum

-Don’t miss ice cream shop/soda fountain at the end where you can get a treat or your favorite soft drink.
+Don’t miss the ice cream shop/soda fountain at the end where you can get a treat or your favorite soft drink.

 300 S 5th St, Waco, TX